ZohdKhan/Zohd-s-Repository/Personal_Projects/SalesPredictionREADME.md

 4.
    For example, the variable's value should look something like this: f"C:/Users/YourUserName/Desktop/FolderName/{sheet_name}_retail_data.csv"

-5. For the variable "csv_file_paths", you can do the same thing as in step 3, but leave the other part of the code "for sheet_name in sheet_names", as well as the square brackets, as is.
+5. For the variable "csv_file_paths", you can do the same thing as in step 3, but leave the part of the code "for sheet_name in sheet_names", as well as the surrounding square brackets, as is.

   For example, the structure should look something like this: [f"C:/Users/YourUserName/Desktop/FolderName/{sheet_name}_retail_data.csv for sheet_name in sheet_names]

 7. After the file path and the additional logic for these particular variables are appropriately adjusted, the rest of the code should run seamlessly.
 If you encouncter any issues, I apologize sincerely, as I should have made everything simpler.
 In such an event, the associated pdf file would still be great for reviewing the code and reading the report aspect of the project.

-Thank you for taking the time to view my project.
+Thank you for taking the time to view my work.